DavidGubala/Truck-Rental-Web-Service/README.md

 # Truck Rental Web Serivce (Comp 388-001 Project)

-This is a complete web-service project made for Comp 388-001: The Web Services Programming course at Loyola University Chicago
+This is a complete API + Web-App made for Comp 388-001: The Web Services Programming course at Loyola University Chicago.
 This project is supposed to serve as a Truck Rental company.
 Similar to U-haul, except that the trucks for rent are owned, posted and managed by Partners of the API.